-One of the fastest growing plants on earth, bamboo is a self-regenerating and super renewable resource.
-It doesn’t need a lot of water to grow, or any pesticides or fertilizers.
+Bamboo is one of the fastest growing plants on earth.
+It is a self-regenerating and super renewable resource and doesn’t require a lot of water to grow, or any pesticides or fertilizers.

 In fact, it has been known to purify air (releasing about 35 percent more oxygen in the air than trees the same size), prevent soil erosion, and overall improve the quality of the environment.